johnmartindev/threejs-journey/study-notes.md

 - Three.js is a 3D JavaScript library.
 - It uses the MIT license.
-- It was created by "Mr. Doob", aka.
-Ricardo Cabello.
+- It was originally created by "Mr. Doob" (Ricardo Cabello) — now maintained by thousands of contributors.
 - It enables developers to create 3D experiences for the web.
 - It works with WebGL, but can also work with SVG and CSS (in limited ways).
 - See the change logs on the Three.js Github repo for changes.